 Most tourists see Punakaiki as a place to stop to see the Pancake Rocks and continue on their merry way.
 But did you know there is so much to do in Punakaiki?!
-Punakaiki is on the edge of the Paparoa National Park, featuring the Paparoa Track Great Walk, horse riding tours, kayaking on the river, hiking, bone carving, knife making… and so much more!
-With that in mind, you’ll want to stay awhile and save on the cents!
+Punakaiki is on the edge of the Paparoa National Park, featuring the Paparoa Track Great Walk, horse riding tours, kayaking on the river, hiking, bone carving, knife making… and so much more – just see the 10 Best Things to Do in Punakaiki!
+With that in mind, you’ll want to stay awhile but save on the cents for all of those amazing experiences.
 So here we have, what we consider, the best backpacker hostels in Punakaiki!

 1. Punakaiki Beach Hostel

-Check Punakaiki Beach Hostel out!
+Check Punakaiki Beach Hostel out:

 2. Te Nikau Retreat

-Check Te Nikau Retreat out!
+Check Te Nikau Retreat out:

 3. Punakaiki Beach Camp

-Check Punakaiki Beach Camp out!
+Check Punakaiki Beach Camp out:

-4. Beaconstone Eco Lodge
+[UPDATE] Beaconstone Eco Lodge

 Just 35 minutes out of Punakaiki, Beaconstone Eco Lodge is another backpacker hostel well worth considering along the West Coast.
 This hostel helps you reduce your environmental impact while travelling by solely using solar power and rainwater.
 What’s more, it’s a small hostel sleeping only 10, so when you want to escape the crowds you know where to go.

-Check Beaconstone Eco Lodge out!
+Check Beaconstone Eco Stay out:

 More About Punakaiki for Backpackers